extsys/reckoning.dev-V1/content/posts/2019-03-31-zotero-reference-manager.md

 ##Annotating PDFs
 Last thing remaining on my feature list was pdf annotations.
 On linux, I use [foxit reader](https://www.foxitsoftware.com/pdf-reader/).
 It has right tools for annotations and saving them right in the pdf files.
 On my mac though, I did not like the look and feel of foxit reader on OSX.
 I ended up going with [PDF Expert for Mac](https://pdfexpert.com/).
 Although, its  a paid software, I really love their smoothness and features.

-Finally, you can also share my library with my colleagues using the [Zotero Groups](https://www.zotero.org/groups/) feature.
+Finally, you can also share any library with your colleagues using the [Zotero Groups](https://www.zotero.org/groups/) feature.
 This enables you to share you library, and discover other people's library in the team.